insooth/insooth.github.io/type-level-modelling-example.md

 ## And that's it!

 We defined an interface that composes available abstractions and provides acceptable level of type-safety.
 We allocate resource using object pool, thus we avoid memory fragmentation.
 We control data mutation, by allowing it only in explicitly defined ways (here in `take`).
 Type system prevents user from mutating (including memory releasing) of the received data.
 We use `optional` and model of `Either` to signal errors to the user.
-Allocated memory ownership is exclusive, once released moves back to the pool.
+Allocated memory ownership is exclusive, released memory moves back to the pool.

+Note that we can reason about the interface by looking at its functions' signatures.
+That's definitely an example of a good interface!

 #### About this document